Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average time in days below previous high water mark of 42 days in the last 5 years of Volatility less than 10%, we see it is relatively lower, thus better in comparison to the benchmark SPY (122 days)
+• The average days below previous high over 5 years of Volatility less than 10% is 44 days, which is smaller, thus better compared to the benchmark SPY (120 days) in the same period.

-• Compared with SPY (178 days) in the period of the last 3 years, the average days under water of 56 days is lower, thus better.
+• Compared with SPY (47 days) in the period of the last 3 years, the average days below previous high of 28 days is lower, thus better.

 Performance (YTD)